SystemsApproach/5G/ran.rst

     Split-RAN plus SD-RAN annotated with 3GPP-defined interfaces.

+.. sidebar:: 3GPP versus O-RAN

+	As explained in Chapter 1, 3GPP is the standardization body responsible for interoperability across the global cellular network.
+This includes identifying the potential “break points” for splitting the RAN into CU, DU, and RU, as depicted in :numref:`Figure %s <fig-split-ran>`.
+One might wonder, then, what role the O-RAN plays in all of this.
+There is both a technical answer and a business answer to this question.

+	The technical answer is that O-RAN is responsible for defining the interfaces needed to apply SDN as an implementation option into the 3GPP-defined Split-RAN standard.
+These SDN-related elements include the NEAR-RT RIC (plus associated Control Apps) and the E2 interface shown in :numref:`Figure %s
+	<fig-3gpp>`.
+Everything else shown in the figure is
+	3GPP-specified.

+	The business answer is that over time 3GPP has become a vendor-dominated organization, whereas O-RAN was created more recently by network operators.
+(AT&T and China Mobile were the founding members.)
+O-RAN’s goal is to catalyze a software-based implementation that breaks the vendor lock-in that dominates today’s marketplace.
+The E2 interface, which is architected around the idea of supporting different Service Models, is central to this strategy.
+Whether the operators will be successful in their ultimate goal is yet to be seen.

 The interface names are cryptic, but easily summarized.
 The mobile operator's management plane—typically called the *OSS (Operations Support System)* in the Telco world—uses the **A1** interface to